 Try to evenly distribute the spices, lemon zest, and vanilla bean pieces throughout the jar as you tightly layer the green walnuts.
 When the jar is about 1/4 full, add the granulated sugar.
 Continue adding the green walnuts, spices, lemon zest, and vanilla bean pieces until you have about 1-inch of headspace from the top of the jar, and all the spices, + lemon zest + vanilla bean bits are incorporated.
 (It's okay if you have one too many or too few green walnuts, the important thing is to leave a little space at the top for the vodka to cover everything.)

 Pour the vodka into the jar, leaving a small 1/4-inch of headspace at the top.
 Seal tightly and store in a cool and dark part of your kitchen.
 It should be visible, so that you remember to shake it once a day over the next two months (ideally—it's not the end of the world if you miss a few days, though).

+During this aging process, the mixture will darken, (see the second-to-last image in the post).
 After the two months have passed, place a large strainer lined with two layers of cheesecloth over a large bowl and strain out the nocino.
-Discard the solids, and empty the infused liquid back into the mason jar and seal it tight.
+Discard the solids, and empty the infused liquid back into a 32-ounce mason jar and seal it tight.
 Store in a cool and dark place for 3 more months, then serve and enjoy it!